 Luke’s mission is to make great hair simple, easy and fun no matter who you are, while whistleblowing on jargon, spin and false promises.
 His new book Great Hair Days and How To Have Them (Ebury Press, £20) is full of practical myth-busting advice from how to get glossy curls (don’t go near a can of mousse) to whether it’s worth splashing out on expensive shampoo and conditioner (yes – buy the best in your budget) and things a good hairdresser (and a good client) should do.
 In a world where shelves are groaning with product – of which he says there are far too many, we don’t need most of them – this is a simple, informative and expert guide to getting the best out of your hair and the money you spend on it.
 However much you think you know, this book will tell you something new – essential reading for anyone with hair.

-One of the fundamental areas in which we could all do with a refresher is on our hair type (frizzy hair is not a hair type FYI).
+One of the fundamental areas in which we could all do with a refresher is on our hair type (frizzy hair is not a hair type FYI, but curl type is key).
 “Nothing in a bottle will improve your hair until you really know exactly what you’re dealing with,” says Luke.

 Here, in an extract from Great Hair Days, he tells you how.

 Can be thick or fine

 Quickly becomes greasy and limp

 Can be reluctant to hold a curl or wave

 Straight hair ranges from baby-fine wisps that are almost impossible to curl to a super-thick mane that might hide the odd wave underneath and frizzes up at the first sign of humidity.